 Equipboard is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more.

-While country music may seem pretty simple at first glance, any of you who’ve really tried to get into the genre know how complex it can be.
-The lead playing is lightning fast, the instrumentation complex, and though country shares a lot of common ground with both rock and the blues the songs are generally constructed in a very different way.
+While country music may seem pretty simple at first glance, any of you who’ve really tried to play country guitar know how complex it can be.
+The lead playing is lightning fast, the instrumentation complex, and though country shares a lot of common ground with both rock and blues the songs are generally constructed in a very different way.
 Reference Brad Paisley, Waylon Jennings, and Merle.

 So if you’ve always wanted to get into the genre, you’ve come to the right place.
 The sections below will give you a great primer of some of the techniques of country music, as well as a basic rundown on how many country songs are constructed.

 Where did country music come from?
 The first genre most people would point to would most likely be Bluegrass.
 While that’s not wrong, it’s not the whole truth.
 What about the blues?
 The real answer is that during the inception of the genre as we understand it today, country drew from almost everything.
 The quick licks you hear today are an obvious hold-over from the days when Bluegrass and other types of Appalachian music held sway, but the genre still retains a lot of tonalities and musical ideas from the blues and early rock and roll.
 There’s also a pretty heavy jazz influence, evident in both western swing (an off-shoot of country and jazz) and the heavy emphasis the genre places on improvisation.